Sindhujaa87/TWTQSG/Creating_a_Post_in_TWT_App.md

 You can share an image as your post with the technical writer community.

+To share an image,

 1. On your mobile, launch the TWT app.
 2. On the home page, at the bottom-right, Select **(+)**.
 3. From the list, select **Post**.
 4. In the **Share a Post** page, on the bottom pane, select **Photos**.
 5. From your mobile gallery, select single or multiple images.
 6. Select **Add**.
    The TWT app adds the selected image to your post.
 7. (Optional)In the **Share a Post** page, enter a text to post.
 8. On the top-right corner, select **Add Tag.**
 9. In the tag list, select the desired tag.
     The TWT app attaches the selected tag to your post.
 10. On the top-right corner, select **POST**.

 An image post is created.